DelineaXPM/delinea-platform/Scripts/SecretServer/EntraId/Remote Password Changer/readme.md

 # Entra ID Remote Password Changer

+If you have not already done so, please click[here](../Instructions.md) to perform the basic configuration for interacting with Entra ID.

 ## Create the Azure AD / Entra ID Remote Password Changer Script in Secret Server